-A separator-based log refers to a log that can be structured using the specified separator.
-A complete log ends with a line break
+In a separator log, the entire log data can be structured according to the specified separator, and each complete log ends with a line break

 10.20.20.10 - ::: [Tue Jan 22 14:49:45 CST 2019 +0800] ::: GET /online/sample HTTP/1.1 ::: 127.0.0.1 ::: 200 ::: 647 ::: 35 ::: http://127.0.0.1/

-When the specified separator for log parsing is
+If the separator for log parsing is specified as

-:::, the log is divided into eight fields and a unique key is defined for each of the field as follows:
+:::, the log will be segmented into eight fields, and a unique key will be defined for each of them as shown below:

 IP: 10.20.20.10 - bytes: 35 host: 127.0.0.1 length: 647 referer: http://127.0.0.1/ request: GET /online/sample HTTP/1.1 status: 200 time: [Tue Jan 22 14:49:45 CST 2019 +0800]

-Log in to the CLS Console and choose Logset Management in the left sidebar.
+Log in to the CLS console and click Logset on the left sidebar.

-Select a target logset, click Create Log Topic, enter the log topic name test-separator, and click OK.
+Select the target logset, click Create Log Topic, enter the log topic name "test-separator", and click OK.

 |/**/||Current directory and all its subdirectories|